Acceptance effect on the $N_{\rm t} N_{\rm p}/N_{\rm d}^2$ ratio of light nuclei coalescence yields as a probe of nucleon density fluctuations: Abstract

 \section{Abstract}

 We employ a coalescence model to form deuterons (\rd), tritons (\rt) and helium-3 (\he) nuclei from a uniformly distributed volume of protons (\rp) and neutrons (\rn).
-We study the ratio $\Ratio$ of light nuclei yields as a function of the neutron number fluctuations.
-We investigate the effect of finite transverse momentum ($\pt$) acceptance on the ratio, in particular, the ``extrapolation factor" for the ratio as functions of the $\pt$ spectral shape and the magnitude of neutron number fluctuations itself.
-The extrapolation factor is monotonic in $\pt$ spectral ``temperature parameter", as expected, and would not cause a non-monotonic beam energy dependence of the extrapolation.
-The extrapolation factor is found to vary with the neutron number fluctuation magnitude and the variations are relatively small for our studied $\pt$ ranges.
-More realistic simulation will be a next step to quantitatively examine whether the observed non-monotonic extrapolation factor by STAR could be explained by coalescence.
-Our study provides a necessary benchmark for light nuclei ratios as a probe of nucleon fluctuations, an important observable in the search for the critical point of nuclear matter.
+We study the ratio $\Ratio$ of light nuclei yields as a function of the neutron density fluctuations.
+We investigate the effect of finite transverse momentum ($\pt$) acceptance on the ratio, in particular, the ``extrapolation factor" ($f$) for the ratio as functions of the $\pt$ spectral shape and the magnitude of neutron density fluctuations.
+It is found that $f$ is monotonic in $\pt$ spectra ``temperature" parameter and neutron density fluctuation magnitude; variations in the latter are relatively small.
+We also examine $f$ in realistic simulations using kinematic distributions of protons measured in heavy ion collision data.
+It is found that $f$ is smooth and monotonic as a function of beam energy.
+We conclude that extrapolation from limited $\pt$ ranges would not create, enhance, or reduce a local peak of the $\Ratio$ ratio in beam energy.
+Our study provides a necessary benchmark for light nuclei ratios as a probe of nucleon density fluctuations, an important observable in the search for the critical point of nuclear matter.